Emil Audero: Loan to Palermo

-On 3 February 2025, Audero joined Serie B club Palermo on a loan until the end of the 2024–25 season.
+On 3 February 2025, Audero joined Serie B club Palermo on loan until the end of the 2024–25 season.

 Loan to Cremonese

-On 27 July 2025, Audero joined the recently promoted Serie A club US Cremonese on loan, with option to buy.
-Audero made his professional debut with US Cremonese in Coppa Italia and booked a clean sheet during the 90 minutes, but lost 4-5 on Penalties Shoot-out, against his former team, Palermo.

-Audero made his league debut in the 2025–26 season with an outstanding 2-1 win against AC Milan at San Siro.
+On 27 July 2025, Audero joined recently promoted Serie A club Cremonese on loan, with an option to buy.
+He made his debut in a 0–0 draw with Palermo in the Coppa Italia.
+Despite earning a clean sheet during regulation time, his side would go on to lose 4–5 in a penalty shoot-out.
+Audero made his league debut in the 2025–26 season with an outstanding 2–1 win against AC Milan at San Siro.
 He made four saves to secure the team's victory.

+On 1 February 2026, during Cremonese's 2–0 home defeat to Audero's former employers Inter Milan, an Inter fan threw a firework at the goalkeeper and it exploded just behind him.
+Despite a burn and cut on his leg, Audero was able to continue the match.
+He later put out a video message: "[I] feel relieved, because having seen the footage, it could’ve really been a lot worse.
+I’m glad that it went well, despite it all."
+By the end of the 2025–26 season, Emil Audero recorded the highest number of saves among Serie A goalkeepers, with a total of 125.

+Loan to Rayo Vallecano

+On 2 September 2026, Audero was loaned to La Liga club Rayo Vallecano.
+On 12 September, he made his debut against Real Madrid in a 1–4 lost, but managed to made 7 saves, including blocks Kylian Mbappe close-range shot and tipped over a bouncing header from Denzel Dumfries.
+He became the first Indonesian to play in La Liga.

 International career

 As he was born in Indonesia to an Indonesian father and an Italian mother, Audero was eligible to play for both the Italy and Indonesia senior national teams.
 Audero represented Italy at all youth levels, from the under-15 to the under-21.
 With the Italy U17 team, he took part in the 2013 UEFA European Under-17 Championship.

 He was left out of the Italy under-20 squad for the 2017 FIFA U-20 World Cup in South Korea as Juventus wanted him to remain eligible to play for the club.

 On 4 September 2017, he made his debut with the Italy U21 team under Luigi Di Biagio in a 4–1 friendly victory against Slovenia in Cittadella.

 In February 2025, it was announced that Audero had decided to represent Indonesia at international level.
 On 9 March, Audero was called up for the first time to the Indonesia national football team for 2026 FIFA World Cup qualifying matches against Australia and Bahrain.
 On 5 June 2025, he made his debut with Indonesia, keeping a clean sheet in a 1–0 win against China.